latent-to/developer-docs/docs/local-build/mine-validate.md

 ## 2. Acquire validator permit

 To qualify as a validator on a subnet, a registered node must have a validator permit.
 This permit allows nodes to submit miner evaluations and set weights on a subnet.
-For more information, see [validator permits]
+For more information, see [validator permits](../validators/index.md#requirements-for-validation).

 To get validator permits on the demo subnet, you need to stake sufficient TAO to the validator hotkey.
 To do this, run the following command in the terminal: